 Having driven fairly often in the dark it soon became apparent that semaphore signalling was not very safe.
 For safety I have fitted flashing indicators front and rear.
 They have 10 watt quartz halogen bulbs that are very good at night and reasonable by day.
 To satisfy the MOT I have installed LED repeaters on the dashboard.
 Ian Bancroft was not amused.

-For marine applications I have made them port and starboard.
+For marine applications I have made the cockpit repeaters port and starboard, red and green.

 NEW FRONT SHOCKS

 Having fitted it before the Yorkshire Experience we noticed a definite improvement in cornering and control of bounce.
 I now set the bolts to 20 ft lbs torque.
 This with a well adjusted radius arm anchorage really keeps the suspension under control.